 After months of daily use, our trusty iron skillet was showing signs that it needed some love.
 I noticed it was greying in some areas and had some stubborn baked-on bits of food even after washing.
 Fortunately, all it takes is a quick scrub and a few minutes of my time to reseason a cast iron skillet.

-Whether you’re trying to revive an old cast iron skillet or just need to do some maintenance work on frequently used pans, it’s not uncommon to need to reseason a cast iron skillet from time to time.
+Whether you’re trying to revive an old cast iron skillet or just need to do some maintenance work on frequently used pans, it’s not uncommon to need to reseason cast iron pans from time to time.

 Seasoning a cast iron skillet is simply a process of coating the pan with oil and heating it in the oven for a few hours.
 Seasoning cast iron creates a non-stick surface, but that’s not the only reason you should season a pan before using it.

-So you can see owning cast iron kitchen pans is no joke.
-It comes with some responsibility to maintain them to ensure they last effectively for many years.
+So you can see that maintaining cast iron kitchen pans is absolutely necessary to keep your pans in good shape.
+Using cast iron cookware comes with some responsibility to maintain them to ensure they last effectively for many years.

 How to reseason a cast iron skillet in 3 easy steps

-If you been neglecting your cast iron skillet for some time, chances are you need to do some maintenance on it.
-As years go by, if you don’t’ care for it properly, your cast iron skillet will lose its seasoning which could make cooking in it difficult and unhealthy.
+If you’ve been neglecting your cast iron skillet for some time, chances are you need to do some maintenance on it.
+As years go by, if you don’t care for it properly, your cast iron skillet will lose its seasoning which could make cooking in it difficult and even unhealthy.